-The Let’s Eat Healthy Leadership Award celebrates California leaders and change makers who educate, inspire and empower children, families and communities to develop lifelong healthy eating habits.
-Now in its third year, the award program is expanding to recognize and celebrate the individuals and organizations who have improved nutrition education and access to nutritious foods to make a positive difference in the health of their communities and beyond.
+The Let’s Eat Healthy Leadership Award celebrates California leaders and change-makers who educate, inspire and empower children, families and communities to develop lifelong healthy eating habits.
+Now in its third year, the award program is expanding to recognize and celebrate individuals and organizations that improve nutrition education and access to nutritious foods to make a positive difference in the health of their communities and beyond.

-Let’s Eat Healthy is a movement to bring together diverse individuals and organizations guided by the belief that all children and families deserve equitable access to healthy, culturally diverse foods and nutrition education that centers on people’s unique lived experiences.
-By supporting access to high-quality, nutritious foods including fruits, vegetables, whole grains and dairy—we strive to ensure all children are supported for optimal growth, development and health throughout life.
-By teaching evidence-based nutrition education, individuals gain knowledge on how to make healthy eating decisions, empowering them to build lifelong healthy eating habits.
+Let’s Eat Healthy is an initiative to bring together diverse individuals and organizations guided by the belief that all children and families deserve equitable access to healthy, culturally diverse foods and nutrition education that centers on people’s unique lived experiences.
+By supporting access to high-quality, nutritious foods, we strive to ensure all children are supported for optimal growth, development and health throughout life.
+Through evidence-based nutrition education, individuals learn to make healthy eating decisions, empowering them to build lifelong healthy eating habits.